Many tell us what to think. I ask my readers to be skeptical. Question me and others.

 The canceled rally in Chicago

 On March 11, 2016, Trump had scheduled a rally in Chicago.
 I signed up because I was curious if there was anything that supporters of Trump saw that I was missing.
 As advised, my spouse and I arrived three hours earlier.
 The line to the University of Illinois at Chicago Pavilion was about a quarter mile long.
 After about two hours outside on that chilly afternoon, we went inside.
-We decided to sit in the balcony, selecting seats that allowed us to see most of the ground floor.
+We decided to sit on the balcony, selecting seats that allowed us to see most of the ground floor.

 We soon noticed that in the center section, there was a cluster of hecklers not supporting Trump.
 Someone pulled out a small banner every few minutes, and security tried confiscating it and expelling the offender.
 So, that was the only action there for over an hour.
 I noticed that a few thousand people in the hall were the captive audience that could be informed about Trump’s political agenda.
 None was provided.